What is a Call Center? How They Work and Common Technology

 • Customer satisfaction: Ideally, the customer leaves the conversation happy and with their problem solved.

-While this sounds straightforward, not every call goes perfectly.
 However, the goal remains the same: to address customer needs promptly and pleasantly.

 2. Outbound call centers